This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Ingredients

-• ½ cup each of dry cannelloni beans garbanzo beans, and red beans
+• ½ cup dry cannelloni beans

 • 1 tablespoon salt

-• 6 cups cold water
+• 6 cups water, cold

-• 2 medium yellow onions cut in ½ inch pieces
+• 2 onions, cut in ½ inch pieces

-• 4 cloves garlic minced
+• 4 garlic cloves, minced

-• 4 quarts of chicken stock
+• 4 quarts chicken broth

 • 1 bottle red wine

-• 2 zucchinis 8-inch long, chopped to ½ inch cubes
+• 2 zucchini, 8-inch long, chopped to ½ inch cubes

-• 2 cups fresh green beans cut to 1-inch pieces
+• 2 cups fresh green beans, cut to 1-inch pieces

 • 3 bay leaves

-• Kosher salt to taste
+• salt, to taste

-• Black pepper to taste
+• ground black pepper, to taste

-• ½ cup fresh parsley finely chopped
+• ½ cup fresh parsley, finely chopped

-• ½ cup fresh shredded Parmesan cheese
+• ½ cup grated parmesan cheese

 Instructions